Sign Up for Our Monthly Family Getaways Newsletter

 “Just don’t watch ‘Jaws’ on the flight there,” joked Rainer Jenss, founder and president of the Family Travel Association (FTA).

-“The Professional Association of Diving Instructors (PADI) sees the value of families experiencing the underwater world together and how diving can inspire and strengthen family dynamics,” said Adrianne Miller, marketing manager for PADI Americas, part of PADI, the world’s leading scuba diver training organization.
+Inspiration for All“The Professional Association of Diving Instructors (PADI) sees the value of families experiencing the underwater world together and how diving can inspire and strengthen family dynamics,” said Adrianne Miller, marketing manager for PADI Americas, part of PADI, the world’s leading scuba diver training organization.

 The FTA agrees and believes that everyone should give scuba a good long look, ideally through the lens of a mask and snorkel.